frisch-source/CardVamps/README.md

 # Instructions and Rules
 ***
-The goal of the game is to aquire 100 mL of blood within 20 rounds of cards.
+The goal of the game is to acquire 100 mL of blood within 20 rounds of cards.
 The card game is played in a 3x3 grid with the cards being valued at 2-10.
 The 10 of hearts is replaced with a special vampire card.

 #### Rounds
 Each round consists of the player turning over cards until either